-Longer, More Frequent Fire Seasons. new analysis of 35 years of meteorological data confirms fire seasons have become longer.
+Longer, More Frequent Fire Seasons.
+A new analysis of 35 years of meteorological data confirms fire seasons have become longer.
 Fire season, which varies in timing and duration based on location, is defined as the time of year when wildfires are most likely to ignite, spread, and affect resources.
 In the map above, areas where the fire season lengthened between 1979 and 2014 are shown with shades of orange and red.
 Areas where the length of the fire season stayed the same are yellow.
 Shades of blue show where the fire season grew shorter.
 Gray indicates that there was not enough vegetation to sustain wildfires...Read more.

 Is Earth on fire?
 Wildfires have been making headlines again this month, with multiple fires burning in Lebanon and California, but these are just some of the many fires 2019 has seen.
 Fires in the Amazon sparked a global outcry this summer, but fires have also been blazing in the Arctic, France, Greece, Indonesia as well as many other areas in the world.
 Quantifying and monitoring fires is important for the ongoing study of climate because they have a significant impact on global atmospheric emissions, with biomass burning contributing to the global budgets of greenhouse gases, like carbon dioxide....
 Read more